artinfarokhi/daily_random_number.txt/README.md

     # Push the commit to nft
     os.system(f"git push origin {branch_name}")

-    prit("✅ Successfully created and pushed the initial activity file!")
+    print("✅ Successfully created and pushed the initial activity file!")

 except FileNotFoundError:
     print(f"❌ Error: The repository path was not found: {repo_path}")